stephenlepisto/designpatternexamples/docs/command.md

         back into the state it was in before the last command was applied.

 This example implements the above algorithm.
-A __Command_TextObject__ instance representing the target of the commands.
+A __Command_TextObject__ instance represents the target of the commands.
 The commands themselves are stored in a __Command__ instance.
 A simple stack is used to remember the commands in the order in which they are applied.
 After several commands are applied, the commands are undone in reverse order.